Montgomery County High School (Kentucky)

-Montgomery County High School, is a public high school located in Mount Sterling, Kentucky, United States, serving grades 9-12.
-The school is the only high school within Montgomery County, Kentucky.
-Enrollment in the 2021–2022 school year was 1,388 students.
+Montgomery County High School is a public high school located in Mount Sterling, Kentucky, United States, serving grades 9–12.
+The school is the only high school within Montgomery County, Kentucky and the only one of the Montgomery County Public Schools school district.
+Enrollment in the 2022–2023 school year was 2,388 students.
 The student-to-teacher ratio is 17.9.
 57% of the students qualify for free or reduced lunch.

 Mock Trial

 Montgomery County High School has a nationally recognized mock trial program.
 The school won the 2022 National High School Mock Trial Championship.
-Since 2001 the team has placed in the top ten in the nation five times and finished in the top-20 ten times.
-The team has also won fourteen Kentucky state titles.
+Since 2001 the team has placed in the top ten in the nation five times and finished in the top 20 eleven times.
+The team has also won sixteen Kentucky state titles, including, most recently, three consecutive Kentucky state titles in 2022, 2023, and 2024.